pydata/xarray/doc/user-guide/combining.rst

 Equals and identical
 ~~~~~~~~~~~~~~~~~~~~

-xarray objects can be compared by using the :py:meth:`~xarray.Dataset.equals`,
+Xarray objects can be compared by using the :py:meth:`~xarray.Dataset.equals`,
 :py:meth:`~xarray.Dataset.identical` and
 :py:meth:`~xarray.Dataset.broadcast_equals` methods.
 These methods are used by
 the optional ``compat`` argument on ``concat`` and ``merge``.